Trump tours tornado devastation in Alabama

 AUBURN, Ala.
 (AP) - President Donald Trump is surveying damage in Beauregard, Alabama, the community hardest hit by Sunday's tornado that killed 23 people in a rural, eastern part of the state.

 The president and first lady Melania Trump saw trees that appeared to have been snapped in half.
 The twister ripped roofs off houses.
-Tree roots were ripped from the grown.
+Tree roots were ripped from the ground.
 There were holes where houses once stood.

 A homemade "Make America Great Again" greeted the president.
 Trump spoke with families affected by the tornado and got a briefing from local officials.
 Commenting on the destruction, Trump said: "We saw things that you wouldn't believe."
 The tornado, with 170 mph winds, left a path of destruction nearly a mile wide.